falcosecurity/falco-website/content/en/blog/extend-falco-inputs-with-a-plugin-the-basics.md

 #### `Info()`

-This method is mandatory, all plugins must respect, it allows the `Falco plugin framework` to have all intels about the plugin itself:
+This method is mandatory, and all plugins must respect that.
+It allows the `Falco plugin framework` to have all intel about the plugin itself:

 ```go
 // Info displays information of the plugin to Falco plugin framework